Alina Ibragimova: Honours

-Ibragimova has been the recipient of a number of awards including the Royal Philharmonic Society Young Artist Award 2010, and Emily Anderson Prize (the youngest-ever winner), Borletti-Buitoni Trust, and a Classical BRIT.
+Ibragimova has received a number of awards, including the Royal Philharmonic Society Young Artist Award 2010, and Emily Anderson Prize (the youngest-ever winner), Borletti-Buitoni Trust, and a Classical BRIT.
 She performs on a c.1775 Anselmo Bellosio provided by Georg von Opel.
-Alina Ibragimova was awarded the 2019 RPS Instrumentalist Award.
+Ibragimova was awarded the 2019 RPS Instrumentalist Award.

 She was appointed a Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to music.

 Personal life

-In 2015 Ibragimova was married to Tom Service, a writer and classical music critic, whom she met when he interviewed her for The Guardian.
+In 2015 Ibragimova married Tom Service, a writer and classical music critic, whom she met when he interviewed her for The Guardian.
 They lived in Greenwich, London.
-The couple divorced in 2018.